yolo-sh/hetzner-cloud-provider/README.md

 ### Permissions

 Your API token needs to have `Read & Write` permissions.
-See the next sections to learn more about the actions that will be done on your behalf.
+(See the next sections to learn more about the actions that will be done on your behalf).

 ### Authorized instance types

-To be used with Yolo, the chosen instance must be **a cloud instance**.
+To be used with Yolo, the chosen instance must be **<ins>a cloud instance</ins>**.

 #### Examples